Term Sheet Negotiation: Structure Over Valuation

 The Term Sheet Sets the Rules

 The term sheet sets the rules of your partnership with investors.
 Valuation gets the headlines, but control and structure decide what you actually walk away with.
-Your leverage comes from having options and knowing what's standard.
+Your leverage comes from having options and knowing what is standard.
+Founders who focus exclusively on valuation while ignoring structure often discover--too late--that their "great deal" left them with far less than they expected.

 The Two Categories That Matter